Taringa!: Legal issues

-The court, formed by Judges Marcelo Lucini and Mario Filozof, described that the prosecuted, as owners of Wiroo S.R.L., subscribed the hosting services of Taringa! (www.taringa.net) offering users "the possibility of sharing and downloading material with no permission from the authors for its publication on the website.
+The court, formed by Judges Marcelo Lucini and Mario Filozof, described that the prosecuted, as owners of Wiroo S.R.L., subscribed the hosting services of Taringa! offering users "the possibility of sharing and downloading material with no permission from the authors for its publication on the website.
 Therefore, they helped users to spread the illegal reproduction of the material published".

-On the other side, Taringa! published on its website the same note that had been posted in May, 2011, when the prosecuting of Botbol Brothers was confirmed.
-Once again the owners of Taringa! stated they had not commit any offense.
-They alleged that the works which they were demanded for "were not hosted on Taringa!, but in Rapidshare, whose servers are located outside Argentina.
-So the Argentine law should not apply to this issue".
+On the other side, Taringa! published on its website the same note that had been posted in May, 2011, when the prosecution of Botbol Brothers was confirmed.
+Once again the owners of Taringa! stated they had not committed any offense.
+They alleged that the works which they were prosecuted for "were not hosted on Taringa!, but in RapidShare, whose servers are located outside of Argentina", so Argentine law should not apply to the issue.

-The resolution stated that Nakayama "is the owner (along Matías and Hernán Botbol) of the site www.taringa.net, and all of them allowed material which reproduction had not been authorized by authors to be published on the webpage, although the publications redirected to other Internet site, it could not have been possible unless it was done through Taringa".
+The resolution stated that Nakayama "is the owner (along Matías and Hernán Botbol) of the site www.taringa.net, and all of them allowed material whose reproduction had not been authorized by its authors to be published on the webpage; although the publications redirected to other Internet site, it could not have been possible unless it was done through Taringa".
 "It was demonstrated that works were illegally reproduced uploading them to a webpage without being authorized by their creators", said the ruling.

 In January 2012 Taringa! was included by the FBI as one of the websites investigated for copyright infringement and other cybercrimes, as stated in a written report that was part of the prosecution against Megaupload.

 In May, 2012, it was announced that the owners of Taringa!
-(Matías and Hernán Botbol and Alberto Nakayama) will be judged under the charge of infringing copyright law in Argentina.
+(Matías and Hernán Botbol and Alberto Nakayama) would be judged under the charge of infringing copyright law in Argentina.
 They had been prosecuted for allowing the download of copyrighted legal and computer books through Taringa! website.
 Article 72 of Argentine copyright Law (which the owners of Taringa! are accused to infringe) punishes with imprisonment from a minimum of one month to a maximum of six years.
 The trial was finally confirmed in September 2012, being the first time that the responsibility of websites for the illegal downloads made by their users will be discussed through oral proceedings in Argentina.

 On October 4, 2012, by deciding to drop the appeal, the site Administrators forced the Federal VI Appealing Chamber to give the handling the case back to First Instance so that this would order Court N° 26.17 to proceed with the trial.